LLNL/RAJA/docs/sphinx/user_guide/tutorial/halo-exchange.rst

    :end-before: _halo_exchange_index_list_generate_end
    :language: C++

-All the code examples presented below copy the data packed from the mesh
+All the code examples presented below copy the data packed from the grid
 interior:

   +---+---+---+---+---+